saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``60``

-The number of minutes between when a mine update runs.
+The number of minutes between mine updates.

 .. code-block:: yaml